 1826, "light, two- or four-wheeled horse-drawn carriage," a colloquial London shortening of cabriolet, a type of covered horse-drawn carriage (1763), from French cabriolet (18c.), diminutive of cabriole "a leap, a caper," earlier capriole (16c.), from Italian capriola "a caper, frisk, leap," literally "a leap like that of a kid goat," from capriola "a kid, a fawn," from Latin capreolus "wild goat, roebuck," from caper, capri "he-goat, buck," from PIE *kap-ro- "he-goat, buck" (source also of Old Irish gabor, Welsh gafr, Old English hæfr, Old Norse hafr "he-goat").
 The carriages were noted for their springy suspensions.

 Originally a passenger-vehicle drawn by two or four horses; it was introduced into London from Paris in 1820.
-Extended to hansoms and other types of carriages, then extended to similar-looking parts of locomotives (1851).
-Applied especially to public horse carriages, then to automobiles-for-hire (1899) when these began to replace them.
+The name was extended to hansoms and other types of carriages, then to similar-looking parts of locomotives (1851).
+It was applied especially to public horse carriages, then to automobiles-for-hire (1899) when these began to replace them.

 1520s, "mystical interpretation of the Old Testament," later "an intriguing society, a small group meeting privately" (1660s), from French cabal, which had both senses, from Medieval Latin cabbala (see cabbala).
 Popularized in English 1673 as an acronym for five intriguing ministers of Charles II (Clifford, Arlington, Buckingham, Ashley, and Lauderdale), which gave the word its sinister connotations.